Exploring Hilbert-Space Fragmentation on a Superconducting Processor

+However, in Stark systems, an evident slowdown in relaxation can be observed for $\ket{\psi_0}=\ket{\psi_{n_{\text{DW}}=2}}$, which becomes more evident with increasing system size (see Fig.~\ref{fig3}(a) and (b)).
+A significantly higher late-time imbalance for $L=12$ compared to $L=8$ suggests a nonvanishing imbalance for systems with a sufficiently large size.
+This phenomenon persists even for a smaller gradient $\gamma=0.5$~\cite{supp}.

-In contrast, as shown in Fig.~\ref{fig3}(c) and (d), we can merely observe a slightly slower thermalization for $\ket{\psi_0}=\ket{\psi_{n_{\text{DW}}=2}}$ compared to $\ket{\psi_{n_{\text{DW}}=L-2}}$, with the disorder-average imbalance approaching zero at long times for both initial states.
-Notably, these results remain consistent regardless of the system's increasing length, which starkly contrasts with the observation in Stark systems.
-The contrast unveils distinct mechanisms of localization between SMBL and conventional MBL.
+In contrast, in weakly disordered systems, we can merely observe a slightly slower thermalization for $\ket{\psi_0}=\ket{\psi_{n_{\text{DW}}=2}}$ compared to $\ket{\psi_{n_{\text{DW}}=L-2}}$, with the disorder-average imbalance approaching zero at long times for both initial states.
+This behavior holds true for both system lengths $L=8$ and $12$, as shown in Fig.~\ref{fig3}(c) and (d), which starkly contrasts with the observation in Stark systems.
+A more quantitative analysis of the imbalance decay in the two models is provided in the Supplementary Materials~\cite{supp}.

+To elucidate the finite-size effect in the two systems~\cite{Abanin2021,Sierant2022}, in Supplementary Materials~\cite{supp}, we present numerical simulations of the dynamics with lengths up to $L=20$ using matrix product state (MPS) techniques.
+Moreover, we consider a longer evolution time up to $t=40$ $\mu$s ($J_\text{NN}t \sim 2 \times 10^3$) to provide a definitive observation of the initial-state dependent dynamics in Stark systems.
+We show that, in weakly disordered systems, although the dynamics for the two-domain-wall initial state suffers from a strong finite-time effect, the imbalance is expected to approach zero eventually in the thermodynamic limit.
+This behavior is consistent with ``strong'' ETH, where the long-time behavior of local observables does not depend on the initial states, provided they share the energy and quantum numbers.
+In contrast, the Stark system with a small linear potential exhibits a robust dynamical signature of ``weak'' ETH, where a small set of eigenstates may violate ETH, leading to the initial-state dependent dynamics.

 \textit{Dynamical signature of HSF via participation entropy.}--- As discussed above, the Hilbert space tends to fragment into many disconnected Krylov subspaces with different dimensions in Stark systems.
 A direct quantity reflecting the extent to which a time-evolved state $\ket{\psi(t)}$ spreads over the Hilbert space~\cite{Guo2021_2,Li2023} is the dynamical PE, defined as